MosGeo/Ara/README.md

 2. Headphones: Headphones with variable noise cancellation (e.g. surface headphones), or bone conduction headphones (to allow user to hear the outside world at the same time)
 3. Spatial audio generator: Unity spatial audio

+## 3D audio generation
+use raycasts from the user head. if the raycast hit something, generate audio in the location (i.e. spatial audio) of the contact with volume (or another parameter) depending on the distance.

+## Objective of prototype
+Can the user navigate the maze without hitting the wall?

 ## Plan for software improvments/testing
 Create an endless runner game that everybody can play on thier phones.
 This game will be used as a test bed for ideas (e.g., what kind of sound work best...)